great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/sql_data_assets.md

 ## Connect to a SQL table

-Connect GX to a SQL table to access Source Data.
+Connect GX to a SQL table to access source data.

 The following code examples use a previously defined Data Source named `"my_datasource"` to connect to a SQL database.